anishdhandore/Automating-The-Dino/README.md

 # Automating-The-Dino
-## End to end automation of the Chrome's Dino Game
+## End to end automation of Chrome's Dino Game